reocat/OuterTune/kizzy/README_LOCAL_IMAGES.md

 - The implementation gracefully falls back to text-only presence if image processing fails
 - All image processing is done locally without external dependencies
 - Images are uploaded to Discord's CDN for proper display
 - This approach ensures actual thumbnails are shown instead of generic icons
+- Uses only JVM-compatible libraries to avoid Android dependency issues